kopptr/svf-acolyte-guild/docs/04 - Movable Feasts and Solemnities/07 - Holy Thursday.md

 # Holy Thursday
 _Holy Thursday of the Lord's Supper_.

-TODO differentiate humeral veil bearer /umbrellino bearer / MC, they cannot all be the same; the umbrellino bearer cannot light the sanctuary lamp
+TODO: Potentially add a server so umbrellino bearer doesn't have to light the sanctuary lamp.

 ## Overview
 [[Roman Rite Solemn Mass]] with: